May 14 – July 8, 2017

 Artist Dialogue @ 6:30pm

-Michael Ware focuses on the transformations that occur in the natural world.
-Primarily concentrating on the geologic transformations that shape the landscape; tremendous forces full of movement, energy, and life.
-Rather than an actual depiction of the natural world, Michael’s sculptures suggest the essence of the natural world.
+Michael Ware focuses on the tremendous forces that shape the landscape, concentrating primarily on the geologic transformations that occur in the natural world.
+Rather than an actual depiction, Michael’s sculptures suggest the essence of transformation—the movement, energy, and life.

 In the summer of 2012 while on a trip to New England, I had a sublime experience in the Adirondack Park in Upstate New York.
 I was overwhelmed by a powerful presence of beauty.
 Walking through the woods the earth felt alive.
 The terrain is relatively untouched and has an intangible energy flowing through it.
 The landscape had the power to draw me in with both its vastness and subtle features.
 I was presented with an infinite number of worlds within a larger one.